backdrop-contrib/geoip_tokens/README.md

 You get a keyed array of values.

-If you need to get things working with cached pages and anonymous users, use the ajax API.
+If you need to get things working with cached pages and anonymous users, use the Ajax API.
 See the example in js/geoip_tokens.js, note that the ajax parameters are slightly different.

 ```